bhisaac/5eFP/5eFP-SRD.md

 By the same token, if a feature or effect allows you to add an additional proficiency bonus when making an ability check that wouldn’t normally benefit from your proficiency bonus, you still don’t add the bonus to the check.
 For that check, you do not have a proficiency bonus.
 Only ability checks you are proficient with gain an additional proficiency bonus.
 For instance, if you lack proficiency with CON, you gain no benefit from a feature that lets you add an additional proficiency bonus when you make CON ability checks.

-In general, you don’t add an additional proficiency bonus for attack rolls or ability checks.
-If a feature or effect allows you to do so, these same rules apply.
+In general, you don’t add an additional proficiency bonus for attack rolls or death saves.
+If a game feature or effect allows you to do so, these same rules apply.

 ## Ability Checks